-PALMERS Brewery has launched an exciting new cider company called Dorset Orchards that makes the most of the traditional varieties of cider apples grown in the county.
+Palmers Brewery has launched an exciting new cider company called Dorset Orchards.
+It makes the most of the traditional varieties of cider apples grown in the county.

 The cider has been created with support from David Sheppy of Sheppy’s Cider, whose family have been making traditional ciders for over 200 years.

 Dorset Orchards uses only Dorset-grown apples to produce a range of premium keg and bag-in-box ciders.
-In April this year, the company launched its first cider, Apple Bee, and in early July it is bringing out its second label, First Press.
+In April 2015 the company launched its first cider, Apple Bee.
+In July 2015 it is bringing out its second label, First Press.

 Apple Bee (alc.
 4.5% vol) is a modern, refreshing and vibrant keg cider pressed by Sheppy’s from apples sourced exclusively from orchards in Dorset.